 Focus on your interests.
-In addition to our General Program, which provides a broad overview of the field, you can choose from one of 10 specializations to help you develop subject matter expertise and tailor your degree to your personal interests and professional experience.
+In addition to this forensic psychology degree’s General Program, which provides a broad overview of the field, you can choose from 10 specializations to help you tailor your degree to your personal and professional interests.

 Enjoy engaging coursework.
 Multimedia elements bring course content to life and allow you to understand criminal behavior on a deeper level.
 These include interactive case studies, podcasts, expert interviews, and our unique interactive learning community.